The Best TVs For 2020

 - Included universal smart remote

 Long story short?
 This is a great TV with extremely few shortcomings.
-Couldn’t recommend it enough.
+Definitely gets a thumbs up.👍

-I’ve referenced the MU8000 series a few times, and that’s for good reason.
+I’ve referenced the Q90T series a few times, and that’s for good reason.
 It’s an exceptional series.
 Think of this one as the top dog so to speak.
-This 82-inch goliath truly is a magnificent sight to behold.
+This 85-inch goliath truly is a magnificent sight to behold.

 I like to call it the beast just because of its commanding presence.
-It has all the same features its smaller siblings have like 4k and HDR, so you will be taken aback by it when you see that ramped up to 11 with this one.
+It has all the same features its smaller siblings have like 4k, HDR, & Object tracking sound, so you will be taken aback by it when you see that ramped up to 11 with this one.

 - Huge beautiful screen